Check out this: Allogene Therapeutics Inc. (ALLO) could be on the verge of a big rally

-Allogene Therapeutics Inc. (NASDAQ: ALLO) is -27.03% lower on its value in year-to-date trading and has touched a low of $4.30 and a high of $17.49 in the current 52-week trading range.
+Allogene Therapeutics Inc. (NASDAQ: ALLO) is -20.99% lower on its value in year-to-date trading and has touched a low of $4.30 and a high of $17.49 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ALLO stock was last observed hovering at around $4.73 in the last trading session, with the day’s loss setting it -0.14% off its average median price target of $15.00 for the next 12 months.
-It is also 86.89% off the consensus price target high of $35.00 offered by 19 analysts, but current levels are 23.5% higher than the price target low of $6.00 for the same period.
+The ALLO stock was last observed hovering at around $4.58 in the last trading session, with the day’s gains setting it 0.39% off its average median price target of $15.00 for the next 12 months.
+It is also 85.8% off the consensus price target high of $35.00 offered by 19 analysts, but current levels are 17.17% higher than the price target low of $6.00 for the same period.

 Sponsored

-The stock witnessed a -16.09% gain in the last 1 month and extending the period to 3 months gives it a -8.75%, and is -4.57% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.78% over the week and 6.96% over the month.
+The stock witnessed a -5.33% gain in the last 1 month and extending the period to 3 months gives it a 0.00%, and is 4.63% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.84% over the week and 6.84% over the month.

 Allogene Therapeutics Inc. (ALLO) Analyst Forecasts